Pythagorean theorem - Wikipedia

 Pythagorean theorem | Definition & History | Britannica

-Pythagorean theorem, the well-known geometric theorem that the sum of the squares on the legs of a right triangle is equal to the square on the hypotenuse (the side opposite the right angle)—or, in familiar algebraic notation, a 2 + b 2 = c 2.
+Pythagorean theorem, geometric theorem that the sum of the squares on the legs of a right triangle is equal to the square on the hypotenuse.
+Although the theorem has long been associated with the Greek mathematician Pythagoras, it is actually far older.

 Pythagorean Theorem - Definition, Formula & Examples - ChiliMath